Blizzard/oauth-client-sample/java-webflux/README.md

 # Java Webflux OAuth Sample

-This sample application uses Spring Boot and Spring Security 5 on the back end with the native OAuth 2.0 client support.
+This sample demonstrates OAuth 2.0 Login using the Authorization Code grant and Blizzard's OAuth Provider service.
+In the backend, it uses Spring Boot and Spring Security 5 on the back end with the native OAuth 2.0 client support.

+This would be useful if you wanted to allow users to log into your site using their Battle.net account, then perform actions on behalf of that user (obtain profile data, etc).

 ## About This Sample
 This sample relies significantly on the native Spring Boot conventions to set up your OAuth client